redhat-openstack/website/source/uncategorized/deploying-an-rdo-undercloud-with-instack.html.md

 4. Download the Overcloud images wget -r -nd -np --reject "index.html*" $IMAGEDOWNLOADURL

 5. Create and edit your answers file.
 In a virtualized setup, this has already been done for you, so you can skip this step.
 Otherwise, copy the sample answers file into your home directory.
-The descriptions of the parameters that can be set are in the sample answers file.
+The descriptions of the parameters that can be set are in the sample answers file itself.
         # Answers file must exist in home directory for now
         # Copy the sample answers file to your home directory
         cp /usr/share/instack-undercloud/instack.answers.sample ~/instack.answers